 We are very happy to accommodate any requests for reasonable adjustments.
 Please let Julie know as part of your application.

-There will be a three-stage formal application process.
-Interviews will be held online during the week commencing 13th January 2025.
+There will be a two-stage formal application process.